Oracle-Security/CVEs/Dovestone Software/AD Password Reset Application/readme.md

 </html>
 ```

 Anything in the recaptcha response get's reflected.
-So you will send a phishing link to your victim to your website which will redirect the post request to the website, thus grabbing it's cookies.
+So you will send a phishing link to your victim to your website which will redirect the post request to the website, thus running javascript on the victims browser.

-I will leave it up to your imagination to do what you'd like with your payload. :)
+I will leave it up to your imagination to do what you'd like with your payload.
+In my engagement, I wrote a proof of concept and created my own login form, while hiding the real one, courcing the user to login into it.

 ## Recaptcha Bypass